Opening A Bank Account In Japan 銀行口座開設

 Which Japanese bank should you choose?

 If you are deciding which Japanese bank to choose there are a few things on your location you need to take into account and whether you will be moving around Japan alot.
 If you are living in one of the major cities such as Tokyo, Nagoya, Kyoto or Osaka and need to conduct your banking business in English, then Citibank might be an obvious choice but if you are living in a small town in the countryside, Citibank is not so useful unless you are confident of doing everything online or via the telephone.
 Shinsei Bank is also foreigner-friendly with online services in English and no requirement for a personal seal (hanko) to open an account.
 Shinsei Bank ATMs can also be found in many convenience stores, Tokyo metro stations and Kintetsu stations.
+Another good thing about Shinsei Bank ATMs is that there are no withdrawal charges.
 In rural areas, local banks and the post office will be more common than the big, national banks listed below.

-The big three Japanese mega banks are Mitsubishi Tokyo UFJ, Sumitomo Mitsui Banking Corporation and Mizuho Bank.
+The big three Japanese mega banks are The Bank of Tokyo-Mitsubishi UFJ, Sumitomo Mitsui Banking Corporation and Mizuho Bank.
 Other banks include Resona Bank, Aozora Bank and Shinsei Bank.
 Sony Bank is a completely online/telephone banking operation and specializes in mortgages (home loans).

 Useful Japanese Banking Words